Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Abstract

 \section{Abstract}

-Diffusion models have recently gained significant attention due to their effectiveness in various scientific domains, including biochemistry.
-When trained on equilibrium molecular distributions, diffusion models provide both: a generative procedure to sample equilibrium conformations and associated forces derived from the model's scores.
-However, using the forces for coarse-grained molecular dynamics simulations uncovers inconsistencies in the samples generated via classical diffusion inference and simulation, despite both originating from the same model.
-Particularly at the small diffusion timesteps required for simulations, diffusion models fail to satisfy the Fokker-Planck equation, which governs how the score should evolve over time.
-We interpret this deviation as an indication of the observed inconsistencies and propose an energy-based diffusion model with a Fokker-Planck-derived regularization term enforcing consistency.
-We demonstrate the effectiveness of our approach on toy systems, alanine dipeptide, and introduce a state-of-the-art transferable Boltzmann emulator for dipeptides that supports simulation and demonstrates enhanced consistency and efficient sampling.
+In recent years, diffusion models trained on equilibrium molecular distributions have proven effective for sampling biomolecules.
+Beyond direct sampling, the score of such a model can also be used to derive the forces that act on molecular systems.
+However, while classical diffusion sampling usually recovers the training distribution, the corresponding energy-based interpretation of the learned score is often inconsistent with this distribution, even for low-dimensional toy systems.
+We trace this inconsistency to inaccuracies of the learned score at very small diffusion timesteps, where the model must capture the correct evolution of the data distribution.
+In this regime, diffusion models fail to satisfy the Fokker--Planck equation, which governs the evolution of the score.
+We interpret this deviation as one source of the observed inconsistencies and propose an energy-based diffusion model with a Fokker--Planck-derived regularization term to enforce consistency.
+We demonstrate our approach by sampling and simulating multiple biomolecular systems, including fast-folding proteins, and by introducing a state-of-the-art transferable Boltzmann emulator for dipeptides that supports simulation and achieves improved consistency and efficient sampling.
+Our code, model weights, and self-contained JAX and PyTorch notebooks are available at \ourCode{}.